 Step 2: Submit your Intellectual Property to their registry

 Alibaba’s process works by first having you list your intellectual property (IP) on their site, which they will use against infringing listings on the marketplace.
-Follow this link to get to the IPR submission page, which should look like the image below.
+Go back to your home page in your IP Protection Platform account and click IPR Submission under My IPR.

-Any type of IP will need to be already registered.
-The Alibaba Group of sites is less forgiving with this than other sites, such as eBay and Amazon, so if your IP is unregistered or pending completion, you’ll need to finish that process before Aliexpress will remove infringements for you.
+Most types of IP will need to be already registered.
+The Alibaba Group of sites is less forgiving with this than other sites, such as eBay and Amazon, so if your IP is unregistered or pending completion, you’ll need to finish that process before AliEexpress will remove infringements for you.
+However, you can enforce an unregistered copyright by providing a Copyright Claim Statement.
+You can download this through the platform.

 Alibaba and its affiliate websites are China-based.
-While they do recognise foreign IP registrations, and will take down counterfeit listings from their site based on foreign IP, this entire process goes much smoother if your IP is also registered separately in China.
+While they do recognise foreign IP registrations, and will take down counterfeit listings from their site based on foreign IP, this entire process can go smoother if your IP is also registered separately in China.
 You should do this even if China is not a target market for your company.

 Submissions are entered one at a time, which makes this quite a slow process if you have a large catalogue, but the next stage will go much faster.